EditVR/editvr-docs/README.md

-# editvr-docs
-EditVR documentation - Tutorials, FAQ
+# EditVR documentation

+## Capturing 360° photos and video

+## EditVR How-tos

+* Creating a new scene
+* Editing a scene
+* Publishing and sharing scenes